Fatigue, Pain, EBV and you

 Both cases mentioned above agreed to do individual “programmes” that allowed for time to help sort out the underlying causes and have reported significant improvement, being in various stages of recovery.

-Whether your chronic pain and fatigue has been labelled as menstrual, menopausal symptoms or other, ask our pharmacist or me for our simple and cheap test may help us to determine key causes and commence your recovery programme.
+Whether your chronic pain and fatigue has been labelled as menstrual, menopausal symptoms or other, ask our pharmacist or me for our simple and cheap test that may help us to determine key causes and commence your recovery programme.